PyCon/pycon2019/pycon/settings/README.rst

 Each environment has its own settings file.
 They first import ``base.py``, then override as needed.

-``manage.py`` will default to looking for settings in a top-level local_settings.py file, which should not be in version control.
+``manage.py`` will default to looking for settings in pycon/settings/local.py, which should not be in version control.
 That file would import * from the appropriate environmental settings file, and could then override if needed (should be minimal).
 E.g.::

-    # local_settings.py for local development system
+    # pycon/settings/local.py for local development system
-    from pycon.settings.dev import *
+    from .dev import *

     MIDDLEWARE_CLASSES += ["debug_toolbar.middleware.DebugToolbarMiddleware"]
     INSTALLED_APPS += ["debug_toolbar"]

 Whereas on a server::

-    # local_settings.py on staging server
+    # pycon/settings/local.py on staging server
-    from pycon.settings.staging import *
+    from .staging import *

     DATABASES['default']['password'] = TOP_SECRET_PASSWORD
     LOGGING = COMPLICATED SERVER LOGGING CONFIG